Use Jenkins to watch the abiosoft/caddy-docker repository and build my image based on commits/merges to the

-Now that your build job is configured you can kick off a build by returning to the main dashboard of Jenkins, clicking on your new job, and clicking
+Now that we have our build job configured we can kick it off by returning to the main dashboard, clicking on the new job, and then clicking

 build now.
-You will see activity in the build history column which indicates your build is in progress, completed, or failed.
-You can monitor the build in real-time by clicking on the build in the history column and then clicking on
+Build activity can be seen in the build stats (S) column.
+The status column indicates when your build is in progress, completed, or failed.
+You can see the build log by clicking on the build job and then clicking on

-I actually have my docker images building on a different machine than Jenkins.
-I do this by exposing the docker API via TCP on the build machine, and then tell Jenkins to use the TCP socket as the Docker Host URI.
+I actually have my docker images building on a different machine than Jenkins as I did not want to bloat the storage on my main docker host.
+I did this by exposing the Docker API via TCP on the builder machine, and then told Jenkins to use the TCP Socket as the Docker Host URI. (e.g.

-After the build is complete, I use the
+After each build is completed, I use the

 Execute shell script on remote host using ssh plugin to execute the command